tcroshaw/tcroshaw.github.io/capstone/index.md

 As this event was a more widespread and had a higher insured loss, I will use this as my primary dataset for the EDA/model building (i.e.: my training data).
 The final dataset was delivered in csv format.

-- Secondary dataset: Sydney Hail storm I performed a similar search in Sifter to gather data for a hail event in Sydney on 25th April 2015.
+**Secondary dataset: Sydney Hail Storm **I performed a similar search in Sifter to gather data for a hail event in Sydney on 25th April 2015.

 Rule: (contains hail OR storm OR damage OR flood OR "golf ball"~6 OR "tennis ball"~6 OR insur OR lightning OR thunder OR #sydneyhail OR #sydneystorm OR "sydney hail"~6 OR "sydney storm"~6 OR #australiahail OR #australiastorm OR "australia hail"~6 OR " australia storm"~6 OR #auhail OR #austorm OR "au hail"~6 OR "au storm"~6 OR #nswhail OR #nswstorm OR "nsw hail"~6 OR "nsw storm"~6 -(sydney OR nsw OR "new south wales" OR australia OR au) All duplicates removed.

 This dataset will be used as my secondary data (i.e.: my test data).
 The final dataset was delivered in csv format.

-- Supporting dataset: ICA Catastrophe Data 2016 This dataset was sourced from the Insurance Council of Australia (ICA).
+**Supporting dataset: ICA Catastrophe Data 2016** This dataset was sourced from the Insurance Council of Australia (ICA).
 The Insurance Council of Australia collects catastrophe related claims data from the Australian market as part of its role in supporting the industry to deliver repairs, rebuilding and recovery services following large disasters.
 The ICA Catastrophe Database commenced in 1967 and records insurance loss estimates for declared insurance catastrophe events.

 This dataset will be used as a reference for the two major hail events in 2014 and 2015.
 It will also serve as a useful guide for future events to investigate.